 It is important to use this medication exactly as prescribed by your doctor.
 If you miss a dose, skip the missed dose and continue with your regular dosing schedule.
 Do not administer a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

-- is allergic to diclofenac or to any of the ingredients of the medication
+- are allergic to diclofenac or to any of the ingredients of the medication

-- is currently taking other NSAIDs (e.g., ibuprofen, naproxen)
+- are currently taking other NSAIDs (e.g., ibuprofen, naproxen)

-- currently has or has recently had inflammatory diseases of the stomach or intestines, such as a stomach or intestinal ulcer or ulcerative colitis
+- currently have or have recently had inflammatory diseases of the stomach or intestines, such as a stomach or intestinal ulcer or ulcerative colitis

 What side effects are possible with this medication?